tacobayle/terraformAviVs/README.md

 ## Use the the terraform script to:
 1. Create a Health Monitor
 2. Create a Pool (based on the Health Monitor previously created)
-3. Create a VS based on Avi IPAM and DNS and based on the pool previously created
+3. Create a vsvip (based on Avi IPAM and DNS)
+4. Create a VS based on the pool previously created

 ## Run the terraform:
 - apply: